Shore Road Allowance - What it Means to Muskoka and Cottage Country Waterfront Owners

 Believe it or not the Government actually considered building roads along the lake shores.
 When they eventually figured out that shore roads were not feasible the Ontario Government gave these SRA strips of land to the Municipalities so they could put them up for sale, potentially creating profit for that Municipal Government.

 Many SRA's have been purchased by the abutting land owner (the only one who can purchase that SRA) which then makes that SRA "closed".
-The SRA would have been surveyed and described as a part of a plan in the legal description of the subject property.
+The Shore Road Allowance would have been surveyed and described as a part of a plan in the legal description of the subject property.
 An "open" SRA has not been purchased and still belongs to the Crown.

-Most people don't pull up their kayak, plunk down and picnic on your property, however, if your SRA is open this is a possibility!
+Most people don't pull up their kayak, plunk down and picnic on your cottage property, however, if your SRA is open this is a possibility!
 While a cottager's privacy is typically respected there is some comfort in owning your SRA.
-If you would like advice on whether or not to purchase your SRA give me a call at 705-646-4693 or email me: email@example.com.
+Need advice on whether or not to purchase your SRA?
+Contact us.

 In the north end of Lake Rosseau and Joseph where properties lie in the District of Parry Sound and Sequin Township you cannot build a boathouse with living quarters unless you own the shore road allowance and have enough by-law frontage.
 This is not an issue in Muskoka Lakes Township.

-Many land owners in the past have built on their unowned (open) SRA making their dwelling difficult to mortgage.
-This is due to the fact that technically speaking, all or part of the structure may be on Crown land.
-As for cottages, the rules are such that a new build must be at least 66' from the shoreline, in most cases.
-The exception is "grandfathering".
+In the past many waterfront landowners have built on their unowned (open) SRA making their dwelling difficult to finance.
+This is because technically speaking, all or part of the structure may be on Crown land.
+As for Muskoka cottages, the rules are such that a new build must be at least 66' from the shoreline, in most cases.
+The exception of course is "grandfathering".